input-output-hk/peras-design/docs/reports/tech-report-1.md

 For each of these questions we check whether or not it has been answered:

 * [x] How do you detect double voting?
 Is double voting possible?
 How can the voting state be bounded?
-  * _Each vote is signed individually and the signature is checked by the receiving node_
+  * _each vote is signed individually and the signature is checked by the receiving node_
+  * _the voting state is bound by the committee size and the limited validity for each vote_
 * [x] How are the voting committee members selected?
 What are the properties of the voting committee?
   * _Committee members are selected by a VRF-based sortition, its properties are exposed in the paper and [overview](#overview)_
 * [x] Where should votes be included: block body, block header, or some other aggregate
-  * _Models and simulation show that votes need to be aggregated independently and certificates be part of "some" block bodies_
+  * _models and simulation show that votes need to be propagated and aggregated independently  while not in cooldown period_
+  * _the "anchor" certificate used in cooldown period will need to be part of or attached to block bodies while its weight could be recorded as part of the corresponding block header_
 * [ ] Under what circumstance can a cool down be entered?
   * _The question of how much adversarial power is needed to trigger a cool-down period is still open_
 * [x] How significant is the risk of suppressing votes to trigger a cool-down period?
-  * _It is significant, as being able to trigger cool-downs often ruins the benefits of Peras_
+  * _it is significant, as being able to trigger cool-downs often ruins the benefits of Peras_
-* [x] Should vote contributions be incentivized?
+* [ ] Should vote contributions be incentivized?
-  * _Probably not_
+  * _this question has not been explored in this report_
 * [x] How much weight is added per round of voting?
   * _This is a parameter $B$ in the protocol whose exact value depends on business requirements_
 * [ ] How to expose the weight/settlement of a block to a consumer of chain data, such as a wallet?